Bachelor of Arts in Film & Digital Media

 Satisfies: a BACR for humanities and arts.

 Explores the varieties of human experience as they are expressed through the vocabulary of the filmic arts.
-Critical viewing, thinking and writing are central.
+Critical viewing, thinking, and writing are central.
+Companion course to FILM 214L.

 Catalog Listing